reliablerascal/fl-legislation-etl/README.md

 ## App Layer
 ### Voting Patterns App
 This repo currently supports the legislative voting patterns tab of the Shiny app (see [prior version of demo app](https://shiny.jaxtrib.org/)).
+This dataset filters for roll calls where one or more party member strayed from the party line.

 Data is prepared to facilitate non-Shiny app development, and includes three types of fields:
 * plot data (x = legislator_name, y= roll_call_id, values = partisan metric)